D-Chase-H/Deep_Keyword_Searcher/README.rst

 Donations
 =========
-Not that I ever expect any donations for the mods I make for games, but there are just some generous people out there and I am not going to deny any appreciation someone wants to show, via money.
+Not that I ever expect any donations for the mods I make for games, but there are just some generous people out there and I am not going to turn away any appreciation someone wants to show, via their money.

 Well, that same philosophy goes here too.
 I didn't make this app for money, but if you feel generous and want to donate, then here is a link to my PayPal donations account I have for my all game mod donations.